-Frozen Cranberry Walnut Salad Recipe
+Frozen Cranberry Walnut Salad

 This frosty fruit salad from Freda Triano of Milwaukie, Oregon is a marvelous make-ahead addition to any menu.
 It gets its appealing appearance from cranberries and its fun crunch from chopped walnuts.